LocalData/localdata-tiles/README.md

 Install instructions
 --------------------

-To run locally:
+To run locally on OS X:

 Clone and run `npm install`.
-You may need to run `brew install cairo` and confirm the installation succeeded (check `brew doctor`) to build this locally.
+You may need to run `brew install cairo` and confirm the installation succeeded (check `brew doctor`).
+You may also need to `brew install` `fontconfig` and `pixman`.

+If you get more Cairo-related errors, you may need to explicitly say where to look for libraries: `export PKG_CONFIG_PATH=/usr/X11/lib/pkgconfig`

-Copy `setenv_local.sh.sample`
+Copy `setenv_local.sh.sample` and update the values to match your environment.

 Run `node server.js`